Dragons' Den (British TV programme): Dragons' Den: Online

 Dragons' Den: Online was a special, online version of the show, which follows the same format as the main show, but is presented by Dominic Byrne, and features Shaf Rasul and Julie Meyer as the Dragons.
 Instead of being set inside a Den, entrepreneurs pitch to the two Dragons via online video pitches, and subsequent interaction through webcam chat.
 The highest amount of money on offer is £50,000, which the Dragons can only individually invest in any one business.
 Episodes were posted weekly, for six weeks from 16 September 2009 to 7 October 2009, and viewers could participate by rating business plans before the two Dragons offered their verdict.

 Other programmes

 A number of one-off specials accompanying the broadcast of the main show have also been produced, often as Christmas specials or charity specials.
 The following eight programmes have been aired thus far:

 Pitches to Riches

 Dragons' Den: Pitches to Riches reviews some of the more memorable and successful pitches.

-Successful people

-Some contestants have gone on to reach the market with their products despite being turned down by the dragons and have met with a range of success.
-Examples include: hungryhouse.co.uk, a website for online ordering of home delivered takeaway food; Destination London, a board game; the Tangle Teezer, a hairbrush designed to smooth knotted hair; Trunki, travel luggage designed for children; and Hornit, a bicycle horn reaching a volume of 140 decibels.